 Students classified by the Committee on Special Education as having a disability or students with approved 504 Plans may be eligible for test accommodation(s) if prescribed in their Individualized Education Programs (IEPs) or approved 504 Plans.
 The student's current school is responsible for submitting the IEP and/or approved 504 Plan documentation in the fall during the SHSAT registration process.
-Please note, however, that because these tests measure students' proficiencies involving calculations, the use of a calculator or mathematics tables is not allowed for the Mathematics section.
+Please note that the use of a calculator or mathematics tables is not allowed for the Mathematics section because the test measures students' proficiencies involving calculations.
 Similarly, because the Verbal section of the test measures reading comprehension, passages may not be read aloud in the Verbal section.